mbwatson/express-user-api/README.md

 3. Define enfironment variables

 To define any defaults used by this API, create a file `.env` in the project root.
+Use the existing `.env.example` file as a guide, which can be safely removed or renamed.
 The `.env` file may look like the following.

 ```bash
 $ cat .env